Leading-AI-IO/the-ai-organization/README_en.md

 ## 🤝 Contributing

-Issues and Pull Requests are welcome.
+Issues and Pull Requests are welcome.<br>
 Contributions on new case studies and data on AI-era organizational design, comparative research with HR systems in other countries, corrections, and translations are all appreciated.

 ---